Your evening decides your morning before you ever set an alarm

 - Decide your phone and screen rules.
 Where does the phone sleep?
 What time does it go there?
 What replaces it on the nightstand?

-- Test the routine for 7 nights.
+- Test the routine for seven nights.
 Track sleep quality and morning readiness on a simple 1 to 10 scale each morning.

 - Adjust one element at a time each week.
 Single-variable testing tells you what actually matters for your body.

 One concrete example makes the design easier to translate.
-Alex is a 35 year old knowledge worker with a hybrid schedule (two days in the office, three at home) and one young child.
+Alex is a 35 year old knowledge worker with a hybrid schedule, two days in the office and three at home, and one young child.
 Before the routine, Alex helped with dinner and kid bedtime, then collapsed on the couch scrolling until after 11 pm.
 Work emails occasionally got checked in bed.
 The alarm went off at 6:15 am, Alex hit snooze twice, and focus was already fading by mid-morning.

 Alex’s target wake time is 6:15 am.
-To get 8 hours, bedtime is 10:15 pm.
-Alex starts winding down at 8:45 pm, after the child is asleep.
+To get eight hours, bedtime is 10:15 pm.
+Alex starts winding down at 8:45 pm, once the child is asleep.

 Non-negotiables: